Filoppi/PumboAutoHDR/README.md

 ![Image](https://gcdnb.pbrd.co/images/YzZICs8w7mrY.png?o=1)

 This preset was created for my local modded version of "Fallout: New Vegas" so it might not apply to other games.
-In general, I suggest setting the max output nits beyond 700 (even if your screen supports it) as it will likely just always be to bright.
+In general, I suggest to avoid setting the max output nits beyond 700 (even if your screen supports it) as it will likely just always be to bright.

 # Credits
 Thanks to Lilium for the support